malc-u/fostoria/README.md

 #### Gallery
 - Page header
-- 8 photographs displayed in 2 rows x 4 photos on big scrrens, 4 rows x 2 photos on medium screens and 8 rows x 1 photo on mobiles
+- 8 photographs displayed in 2 rows x 4 photos on big screens, 4 rows x 2 photos on medium screens and 8 rows x 1 photo on mobiles
 - Paginator allowing to go through gallery - with active page coloured:
     - on first page there are 3 buttons "1", "Next" and "Last"
     - following pages- except last - consisting of 5 buttons - "First", "Previous", Current page "number", "Next" and "Last"